 The Electromechanical Engineering Technology Program is preparing graduates:

-- For careers in design, development, analysis, implementation, integration, maintenance, and join a professional society such as ASME, SAE, SME, ASEE, IEEE, etc.
+- For careers in design, development, analysis, implementation, integration, maintenance, and operation of electrical and mechanical components and/or electromechanical systems.

+- To lead teams as required, engage in self-directed continuing professional development, and join a professional society such as ASME, SAE, SME, ASEE, IEEE, etc.

 The EMET graduate will have:

 - an ability to select and apply the knowledge, techniques, skills, and modern tools of the discipline to broadly-defined engineering technology activities;

 - an ability to select and apply a knowledge of mathematics, science, engineering, and technology to engineering technology problems that require the application of principles and applied procedures or methodologies;

 - an ability to conduct standard tests and measurements; to conduct, analyze, and interpret experiments; and to apply experimental results to improve processes;

 - an ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives;

 - an ability to function effectively as a member or leader on a technical team;

 - an ability to identify, analyze, and solve broadly-defined engineering technology problems;

 - an ability to apply written, oral, and graphical communication in both technical and nontechnical environments; and an ability to identify and use appropriate technical literature;

 - an understanding of the need for and an ability to engage in self-directed continuing professional development;

 - an understanding of and a commitment to address professional and ethical responsibilities including a respect for diversity;

 - a knowledge of the impact of engineering technology solutions in a societal and global context; and

 - a commitment to quality, timeliness, and continuous improvement.